go-msvc/ussd2/README.md

 # DONE #
 - examples/empty
-    - runs on console/nats/rest
+    - runs on console/nats/rest (selected in config)
-    - only first menu item
+    - demo sos_credit menu item 1..3 with static and dynamic content
 # TODO #
-- Implemented def for most items and dynamic/static definitions Registered item definitions and names
-	Busy load static items from a file and mix with functions defined in code and resolve all defined items and still allow dynanmic menus... should work kind of already then see if can run in two instances and continue in other instance with dynamic menu

-CURRENT CHALLENGE: Changed ItemDef to have Item() and Static(Item)
-	Consider making it one and let caller/pre-post startup determine if static/dynamic... need session to be dynamic, see if can wrap e.g. Dyn(s, def.Item()) and also do static then with Static(id, def.Item()) Then there is only one constructor...
-	Must ID be inside/outside the item?
-	Should Item be Item{ID:...
-Def:menuItem{title, options}}?
-	Or still menuItem{id:..., def:{title, options}}
+	- get external sessions to demonstrate scaling with NATS and REST

-	also need to complete and test dynamic prompts and language code in sesison
+- complete and test dynamic prompts and language code in session
 - Do input validation and retry prompt
 - Do Set with expressions
-- Text with translation and substitution
+- Captions with translation and substitution
 - Custom value types in sessions with validation built in and params e.g. min/max per prompt?
 - Check error handling - what goes to user and what is logged
 - Make service calls on NATS/HTTP/Mongo/SQL/...